AngoraFuzzer/Angora/README.md

 If you fail to build by this approach, try `wllvm` and `gllvm` described in [Build a target program](./docs/build_target.md#wllvm-or-gllvm).

-Also, we have implemented taint analysis with libdft64 instead of DFSan (Please read [Use libdft64 for taint tracking](./docs/pin_mode.md)).
+Also, we have implemented taint analysis with libdft64 instead of DFSan ([Use libdft64 for taint tracking](./docs/pin_mode.md)).

 ### Fuzzing